Gradient Ricci almost soliton warped product: Introduction

-Further generalizations of Einstein metrics have been considered in \cite{master}, where equation \eqref{eqfund2} is replaced by what the author calls the {\it Ricci-Hessian equation}, namely,
+Further generalizations of Einstein metrics have been considered in~\cite{master}, where equation~\eqref{eqfund2} is replaced by what the author calls the {\it Ricci-Hessian equation}, namely,

 where $\alpha$ and $\gamma$ are smooth functions.
-Note that since the author is interested in conformal changes of K\"ahler-Ricci solitons which give rise to new K\"ahler metrics, the presence of the function $\alpha$ is vital in his investigation.
+Notice that since the author is interested in conformal changes of K\"ahler-Ricci solitons which give rise to new K\"ahler metrics, the presence of the function $\alpha$ is vital in his investigation.

-We point out that Riemannian manifolds satisfying a {\it Ricci-Hessian type equation} \eqref{EQMthm} by itself is already quite interesting.
-By Proposition \ref{PP2}, the base of every gradient almost Ricci soliton that is realized as warped product has a structure given by a Ricci-Hessian type equation.
-In Section \ref{SecRigidty}, we will prove some results of rigidity for gradient Ricci soliton Riemannian product and we will make a particular study of the Ricci-Hessian type equation.
+We point out that Riemannian manifolds satisfying a Ricci-Hessian type equation~\eqref{EQMthm} by itself is already quite interesting.
+By Proposition~\ref{PP2}, the base of every gradient Ricci almost soliton that is realized as warped product has a structure given by a Ricci-Hessian type equation.
+In Remark~\ref{Remark-RHTM}, we give some conditions for \eqref{EQMthm} becomes a Ricci-Hessian equation.
+Example~$1$ in~\cite{FFG} shows that the standard sphere and the hyperbolic space both satisfy a Ricci-Hessian type equation.
+Moreover, some geometric properties of equation~\eqref{EQMthm} can be find in the preprint by Gomes and Matos Neto~\cite{Gomes-Manoel}.